 What to Disclose

-It is required to disclose Outside Activities, financial interests, and other relationships from the past year that are related to—but not part of—job at Ohio State.
-These activities can be of own or those of an immediate family member, and may involve companies (small or large), non-profit organizations, or foreign governments/universities.
+It is required to disclose Outside Activities, financial interests, and other relationships from the past year that are related to—but not part of—the filer's job at Ohio State.
+These activities can be the filer's own or those of an immediate family member, and may involve companies (small or large), non-profit organizations, or foreign governments/universities.
 In general, this includes the following types of activities:

 - receiving financial renumeration from an outside organization, including consulting, advising, or speaking activities; reimbursed or sponsored travel; and royalties, gifts, employment or other personal payments

 - holding equity, ownership, or investments in an outside organization